bitfoundation/bitplatform/docs/bit-server-side/data-access.md

     public MyAppDbContext()
         : base(DefaultAppEnvironmentProvider.Current.GetActiveAppEnvironment().GetConfig<string>("AppConnectionString"))
     {
-        // This one is need for migrations/initializers etc.
+        // This constructor is need for migrations/initializers etc.
     }

     public MyAppDbContext(IAppEnvironmentProvider appEnvironmentProvider, IDbConnectionProvider dbConnectionProvider)
         : base(appEnvironmentProvider.GetActiveAppEnvironment().GetConfig<string>("AppConnectionString"), dbConnectionProvider)
     {
-        // This one has better performance, provides implicit unit of work, etc }
+        // This constructor has better performance, provides implicit unit of work, etc. And it is automatically used by bit framework while processing requests etc.
+    }

     public virtual DbSet<Customer> Customers { get; set; }
 }
 ```

 App environment provider provides you a way to access your configuration.
 By default, it reads configs from environments.json file.
-You don't have to use that in this case, your db context just needs a connection string, read it from app environment provider, asp.net core's configuration provider, app/web config files or write connection string there directly.
+You don't have to use that, your db context just needs a connection string, read it from app environment provider, asp.net core's configuration provider, app/web config files or write connection string there directly.

 See environments.json file